AIM is the OFFICIAL youth program of the Amateur Trapshooting Association.

 Applicants are encouraged to apply for more than 1 scholarship, however, they can only win one per year.
 All scholarship funds will expire three (3) years from date of being awarded, unless proof of enrollment is received.
-Updated Scholarship Applications will be posted no later than the first business day of the calendar year.
+Updated Scholarship Applications will begin being posted no later than the first business day of the calendar year.

 “AIM” has been added as an additional named insured on ATA’s policy and is afforded the same liability protection as is currently in effect for all of the other approved ATA entities and activities.
 For more information, please call Sportsman’s Insurance: (800) 925-7767

 Special awards are available at the AIM Grand Championships for Teams/Squads representing these organizations: State Conservation, 4H, FFA, Boy Scouts of America, American Legion.

 College Teams: Click Here